OngMinXian/MathSprint/README.md

 # MathSprint
 This is an application to practice basic math equations involving the 4 fundamental operators (+, -, *, /).
 Normal mode provides users the ability to practice specific operators while hard mode provides more experienced users the chance to test their skills.
 A leaderboard of top 10 scores of each category allows users to compete as they brush up their skills.
-The application can be found [here](http://18.139.221.150:8050/).
+The application can be found [here](http://18.139.221.150:8050/) (Website is no longer hosted as of 31st Jan 2024).

 ## Setup
 To set up the application locally, Docker is required.
 Run the following commands and the application can be found on your [localhost](http://127.0.0.1:8050).